 This Rockfish recipe is easy to prepare, incredibly delicious with just a few simple fresh ingredients, and the presentation is stunning!
-The fish is baked whole but the recipe notes include instructions for Rockfish fillets as well.
+In this recipe, you'll learn how to bake a whole Rockfish and Rockfish fillets.

-If you’ve ever thought it might be daunting to cook a whole fish, this Rockfish recipe with lemon and herbs will prove it’s pretty easy — and so delicious!
+If you’ve ever thought it might be daunting to cook a whole fish, this whole baked Rockfish recipe with lemon and herbs will prove it’s pretty easy — and so delicious!

 It bursts with fresh flavors and the fish is so incredibly succulent.